 I still miss Lianne so much.
 When we gather together Greg, Debs and Ros, as we will this weekend for my birthday, it still feels like somebody is missing.
 Maybe it always will and maybe that’s OK too.

 Because that is what great friends do – they change you without you even knowing how or why.
 They become so entangled in your life, the roots so deep you can’t tell where they begin and you end.
 And sometimes they go home early and you’re left walking home alone.

-It was so uncharacteristic.
-That Lianne, the person who never wanted to leave the party, left first.
+It is uncharacteristic.
+That Lianne, the person who never wanted to leave the party left first.

 Losing her has made me realise how lucky I am for all my friends: my best friends who have known me the longest.
-My sisters who I have both fought with and loved so ferociously.
+The friends who have come into my life for a season.
+My sisters who I have fought with and loved ferociously.
 My counselling friends who have seen me at my most vulnerable.
 And my mum friends who sat with me through teething and tantrums.
 All of them would leave a gap, an unfillable space, if they left me to walk on alone.

 It’s hit me hard this year.
 Part of Lianne’s legacy is that it’s really hard to cry to Backstreet Boy’s ‘Everybody’ especially when your toddler is dancing along and pointing at himself during the ‘Am I sexual?’
 Somewhere I know Lianne is cackling

 The thing that makes me saddest is that I will never know what Lianne would have made of the rest of her life.
 She had thirty years which seems so utterly brief especially as at least six years of that were blighted by brain tumours.

 I know her life would have surprised me.
 I know it would have made me laugh.
 I know it would have been glorious.